globalcve/globalcve/README.md

 ## 🛠️ Contributing - Dont be Shy !  :)

 We welcome PRs, parser improvements, and new source integrations.
 Whether you're fixing bugs, adding new CVE feeders, or improving the UI — we’d love your help.
-Send me a email if you want to get on board !
+Send me a email if you want to get onboard !

 - [Contributor Guide](docs/contributing.md) — setup, standards, and how to get started
 - [API Docs](docs/index.md) — endpoints, enrichment logic, and source structure